End of Watch: 11/29/2009

 Officer Kelly attempted to call out shots fired, but he was “bonked” three times and unable to get through due to radio traffic.
 He grabbed his shotgun and then was able to contact radio.
 Within seconds, multiple SPD units arrived on scene.
 Using a ballistic shield, a team of officers approached Clemmons and took him into custody.
 He was declared dead at the scene by Seattle Fire Department medics.
 A search of Clemmons’ located Officer Richards’ pistol, found inside the front sweatshirt pocket, stuck on the zipper.

-Officer Richards served the Lakewood Police Department for five years and had a total of thirteen years of law enforcement service.
-He is survived by his wife and three children.
+Sgt.
+Renninger served the Lakewood Police Department for five years and worked for the Tukwila Police department for the eight years prior to Lakewood.
+He is survived by his wife and son.